Sofia (Clairo song)

 "Sofia" is a song by American singer Clairo.
 Fader Label released it as the third single from her debut studio album Immunity on July 26, 2019.
 The song was written by Clairo and Rostam Batmanglij, who also produced the song, and features drums from Danielle Haim.
 "Sofia" became a sleeper hit after going viral on the video-sharing platform TikTok, charting on the Billboard Hot 100 more than a year after its initial release.

 Background and composition

 Musically, "Sofia" is a Eurodisco, dance-rock, and soft rock song, with a pulsating electropop beat.
 In a Facebook post, Clairo explained that "Sofia" was inspired by her first experiences having crushes on older women whom she saw in the media.
-She named Sofia Vergara and Sofia Coppola as examples, and claimed that writing "Sofia" was her way of celebrating her discovery whilst "maintaining the cheesy/corny lyrics you'd normally find in songs where you profess your love".
+She named Sofía Vergara and Sofia Coppola as examples, and claimed that writing "Sofia" was her way of celebrating her discovery whilst "maintaining the cheesy/corny lyrics you'd normally find in songs where you profess your love".
 She continued by writing that the song "captures a moment in [her] life but instead of hiding it, it's expressed in an almost 'explosive' manner".